 MCKINLEY TO BIWABIK

 Plans are to finish this section in 2023 – check back here for updates on construction of this 5.5-mile segment.
 For now, you can divert onto the shoulder of Hwy 135 (at your own risk) to get to Biwabik, with the understanding that Hwy 135 is a busy two-lane highway.
 Inexperienced riders are advised not to take this route.

 BIWABIK THRU EMBARRASS TO KUGLER TOWNSHIP

-Pick the Trail up again outside of Biwabik and bike 12 miles past Giants Ridge just about to Embarrass, with an additional four mile spur to Aurora.
-Don’t miss this newest section of the Trail, running along the continental divide – it’s another spectacular view – topped off with a ride across a 3/4 mile long floating bridge crossing the Embarrass Wetland Complex and the Darwin Meyers Wildlife Management Area.
+Pick up the trail again outside of Biwabik and bike the next completed segment which stretches approximately 22 miles through the Giants Ridge Recreation Area & lift service mountain bike park, continuing 9.5 miles past Embarrass to Hwy 26 / Wahlsten Road in Kugler Township.There is also an additional 5.85-mile spur into Aurora.This section of the trail is not to be missed, running along the continental divide – it’s another spectacular view – topped off with a ride across a 3/4-mile-long floating bridge crossing the Embarrass Wetland Complex and the Darwin Meyers Wildlife Management Area.
 This floating bridge is truly one of a kind, and built right in Embarrass!
-Just a little heads up…there are a lot of hills on this section, might be a bit challenging for kids or weaker riders – build up your stamina and take this section on a little later in the season.
+Just a little heads up…there are a lot of hills on this section, and it might be a bit challenging for kids or inexperienced riders – build up your stamina and take this section on a little later in the season.